CodeYourFuture/CYF-Projects/Slack-Onboarding/README.md

 ### Requirements

 As will all projects, it should work, be accessible, have enough testing, and be deployed.
-We want to use this in class, so it needs to be easy for CodeYourFuture volunteers to keep deployed, maintain, and maybe even improve.
+We want to use this at CodeYourFuture for real, so it needs to be easy for CodeYourFuture volunteers to keep deployed, maintain, and maybe even improve.

+Ideally any backend would be implemented in TypeScript or Python with MyPy types, and any UI would be implemented in TypeScript + React (or natively in Slack).
+Any database should use a SQL-based system such as PostgreSQL or Amazon RDS.

 As a volunteer, when I first join Slack, I should get prompted for some information.
 There should also be a way to trigger this prompt some time after joining (e.g. if I move region).